steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

 * Inputs: Main parameters will be generation size, field size and packet loss rate.
 * Outputs: A counter to indicate how much transmissions did the process required and some prints to indicate when decoding is completed.
+The number of transmissions should change as we vary the input parameters.
 * Scenarios: We will variate the generation and field size to verify theoretical expected values regarding the amount of transmissions to decode.
-Also, the number of transmissions should somehow change as we vary the channel.

 Program description
 -------------------